gferhpc/supercomputing.tue.nl/pages/documentation/steps/jobs/index.md

 A batch job script is a shell script that includes SLURM directives within commented lines (prefixed with `#SBATCH`) followed by the commands you want to execute.

-Here's an example job script:
+Here's an example job script for a CPU only node:

 ```bash
 #!/bin/bash